adey/bangali/README.md

 - Adjacent Room Settings
 - Mode and Other Settings
 - View All Settings

-Think of occupied as a transient state and engaged as a persistent state.

-Occupied is you go to a room are in there for a few minutes then leave the room. lights come on when you enter the room and turn off after a couple of minutes of your leaving the room.

-Engaged is when you stay in a room for an extended period of time and may be motionless for some or all of the time. since we cant depend on the motion event for engaged state there are different options to set the room to engaged for extended occupancy. these are all under engaged settings and there is more coming. but these help make sure the switches you set to on stay on even if there is no motion in the room.

-When in engaged state you have a different and longer timeout state than the occupied state.
-So there is still a motion requirement but a much higher time threshold than the transient occupied state.

 This is only a part of what's possible through this app. please take a look at all settings for a room in the app to get a sense of what else is possible.